DirectoryLister/DirectoryLister/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request / Enhancement
-about: Suggest an idea for this project
+about: Suggest a new feature or improvement to existing functionality
 title: ''
 labels: Enhancement
 assignees: PHLAK